-(Examination of Witnesses) Taking of Evidence Overseas or on Behalf of Overseas Court
+(Examination of Witnesses) Taking of Evidence Over-SEAS OR ON BEHALF OF OVERSEAS COURT

+44. Interpretation-(1) In this Part of this Act,-

+"Attendance order" means an order made by any 5 Court (pursuant to) under section 45 of this Act for the examination of a witness or the production of any specified document by a designated person, or for both such examination and production:

+"Corresponding Court",-

-44. Interpretation-(1) In this Part of this Act,- "Attendance order" means an order made by any 5 Court (pursuant to) under section 45 of this Act for the examination of a witness or the production of any specified document by a designated person, or for both such examination and production: 10 "Corresponding Court",- (a) In relation to any Court in a prescribed country, means the Court in New Zealand that is declared by the Minister of Justice, by notice in the Gazette, to be the Court in New Zealand that corresponds to that (first-mentioned Court) Court in the prescribed 15 country: (b) In relation to a Court in New Zealand, means the Court in a prescribed country that is declared by the Minister of Justice, by notice in the Gazette, to be the Court in that country that corresponds to 20 that Court in New Zealand: "Examiner" means-(a) Any Judge (or Magistrate): (b) Any Registrar or Deputy Registrar of the (Supreme Court or of a Magistrate's Court) High 25 Court or of a District Court: (c) Any specified tribunal: "Prescribed country" means any State, territory, or country declared by the Minister, by notice in the Gazette, to be a prescribed country for the purposes 30 of this Part of this Act: "Specified tribunal" means a tribunal specified by the Minister in any notice in the Gazette, given for the purposes of and (pursuant to subsection (2) of this section) under section 44A (2) of this Act.
-35 Struck Out
+(a) In relation to any Court in a prescribed country, means the Court in New Zealand that is declared by the Minister of Justice, by notice in the Gazette, to be the Court in New Zealand that corresponds to that (first-mentioned Court) Court in the prescribed 15 country:

+(b) In relation to a Court in New Zealand, means the Court in a prescribed country that is declared by the Minister of Justice, by notice in the Gazette, to be the Court in that country that corresponds to 20 that Court in New Zealand:

+"Examiner" means-

+(a) Any Judge (or Magistrate):

+(b) Any Registrar or Deputy Registrar of the (Supreme Court or of a Magistrate's Court) High 25 Court or of a District Court:

+(c) Any specified tribunal:

+"Prescribed country" means any State, territory, or country declared by the Minister of Justice, by notice in the Gazette, to be a prescribed country for the 30 purposes of this Part of this Act:

+"Specified tribunal" means a tribunal specified by the (Minister in any notice in the Gazette, given for the purposes of and (pursuant to subsection (2) of this section) under section 44A (2) of this Act)) Minister 35 of Justice by notice in the Gazette under section 44A

+(1) (d) of this Act.

-(2) The Minister of Justice may, by notice in the Gazette, declare that this Part of this Act shall apply with respect to any specified tribunal in a prescribed country and to any specified tribunal in New Zealand as if they were Courts; 40 and the provisions of this Part shall thereupon, as far as they are applicable and with the necessary modifications, apply with respect to those tribunals accordingly.
+(2) The Minister of Justice may, by notice in the Gazette. declare that this Part of this Act shall apply with respect to 40 any specified tribunal in a prescribed country and to any specified tribunal in New Zealand as if they were Courts; and the provisions of this Part shall thereupon, as far as they are applicable and with the necessary modifications, apply with respect to those tribunals accordingly.